dukeofhazardz/JobVista/README.md

 🔒 **Privacy and Security:** Trust that your data is handled with the utmost care.
 JobVista prioritizes your privacy and ensures a secure job-seeking environment.

+🔔 **Job Alerts**: Jobvista offers job alert notifications, so you can stay updated on new job postings that match your preferences.
+This ensures that you don't miss out on any relevant opportunities.

 ### Get Started!

 Ready to embark on your next career adventure?
 Join JobVista today and open the door to a world of opportunities.
 Your dream job awaits!